-Medical research is a vital part of the mission of the Quillen College of Medicine (QCOM).
-Scientists at the QCOM are actively researching the biological bases of medical and psychiatric disorders that reduce the quality of life of the people of our region as well as the world.
-Our faculty, staff and students are also actively engaged in research to develop novel treatments and cures for numerous disorders and diseases that affect the people of our region.
+Medical research is a vital part of the mission at the Quillen College of Medicine.
+Our scientists are actively researching the biological bases of medical and psychiatric disorders that reduce the quality of life of the people of our region and beyond.
+The faculty, staff and students of our institution are expeditiously engaged in research to develop novel treatments and cures for numerous disorders and diseases.
 QCOM scientists engage in research on a wide variety of medical research problems, but areas of particular focus include disorders that affect the cardiovascular system, the immune system, and the nervous system including the brain.